Border procedure (border and transit zones)

 Regarding the maritime border, in 2020, the procedure was applied to some Tunisian citizens rescued at sea.
 That was not the case in 2021 and 2022.
 The situation changed due to the extension of the border procedure to people coming from safe countries of origin, as provided by the Procedure Decree as amended by the L. 50/2023 and, in general, due to the entry into force of this law.[20]

-The aforementioned legislation was applied for the first time in September 2023 with a series of detentions adopted regarding asylum seekers from safe countries of origin.
+The aforementioned legislation was applied for the first time in September 2023 with a series of detentions adopted regarding asylum applicants from safe countries of origin.
 The Court of Catania refused to validate the detentions, as it decided to disapply the provision which allows detention during the border procedure in case of lack of financial guarantee as detailed in the Moi Decree of 14 September 2023, considering it incompatible with the Reception Directive.
-This led the Ministry of the Interior to challenge these decisions before the Court of Cassation, which, on 8 February 2024, made a preliminary reference to the Court of Justice of the European Union in order to assess the compatibility of the new legislation with EU law.
+This led the Ministry of the Interior to challenge these decisions before the Court of Cassation, which, on 8 February 2024, made a preliminary reference to the Court of Justice of the European Union requesting to assess the compatibility of the new legislation with EU law.
 The decision of the Luxembourg Court is expected in the coming months (see Access to procedure and registration, Hotspot).

 Personal interview